Orisha Gods and Goddesses

 the orishas

-The history of Santería is deeply intertwined with the transatlantic slave trade, which brought Yoruba people to the Caribbean.
-Despite the oppressive conditions, the Yoruba managed to preserve their religious beliefs by merging them with the Catholic religion practiced by their captors.
+The history of Santería is deeply intertwined with the transatlantic slave trade, which brought the west Africa Yoruba people to the Caribbean.
+Despite the oppressive conditions, the Yoruba managed to preserve their own religion by merging their original beliefs with the Catholic religion practiced by their captors.
 This fusion gave birth to Santería, a religion that honors both the Orishas and Catholic saints.

 Santería is characterized by its vibrant ceremonies, rituals, and offerings, all aimed at appeasing the Orishas and seeking their guidance.
 Practitioners believe that by maintaining a harmonious relationship with the Orishas, they can achieve spiritual growth, balance, and protection in their lives.
 The Orishas are not distant deities but are believed to interact closely with human beings, influencing their destinies and providing support in times of need.